dimitrijekaranfilovic/personal-accounting/README.md

 ##### Add Currency Panel

 If you forgot to add a currency during the initial setup, it is no problem.
-You can always add additional currencies by clicking on the home panel's add currency button
+You can always add additional currencies by clicking on the home panel's add currency button:

 ![picture](images/currency.png)

 #### Activities History Panel

-Here you can search and filter all of your past activities
+Here you can search and filter all of your past activities:

 ![picture](images/activities_filter.png)